 - Intermediate proficiency with at least one statistical software package (e.g., SPSS, Stata, SAS, R, etc.)

 Not required but advantageous:

-- At least limited experience (e.g., graduate-level course) with multivariate data analysis
+- At least limited experience (e.g., graduate-level seminar) with multivariate data analysis

 - At least limited experience in categorical data analysis, including measures of association (e.g., odds ratio)